AndrewByerle/JustInTime/README.md

 After toggling selected notification preferences from within the mobile app, navigate away from the mobile app so that it is in the background before sending a notification message from the admin portal.

+Here's a demo of the push notifications in action: https://youtu.be/L6MCmkCnrYc

 # Web app details
 ![image](https://user-images.githubusercontent.com/49326544/206061845-110a6056-7c63-4fa6-b922-253fd7eb5a19.png)